AliceO2Group/ControlGui/docs/API.md

 <a name="new_ZeroMQClient_new"></a>

 ### new ZeroMQClient(ip, port, type)
-Creates ZeroMQ socket and binds class methods to basic events.
+Connects to ZeroMQ socket and binds class methods to ZeroMQ events.

 | Param | Type | Description |